EVMcrispr/evmcrispr-doc/getStarted/simulations.md

 )
 ```
 :::tip
-`expect` can also be used outisde of a `sim:fork` block with `sim:expect`.
-When you run EXECUTE, EVMcrispr will print a notification telling you whether your expect command returned true or false.
+`expect` can also be used outside a `sim:fork` block with `sim:expect`.
+When you run EXECUTE, EVMcrispr will print a notification telling you whether your `expect` command returned true or false.

 For example:
 ```